 Refun E6 High-Powered Flashlight

 The Refun E6 is a remarkable piece of tactical gear that allows you complete flexibility with the beam so you can adjust it depending on the needs of the situation.
 It’s the kind of stuff we’d expect to see in a far more expensive tactical flashlight yet here it is in this one you can pick up for less than the price of a large pizza.
-The E6 tactical flashlight also provide 5 functional modes: low, medium and high as well as strobe for self-defense and SOS for emergencies.
+The E6 tactical flashlight also provides 5 functional modes: low, medium and high as well as a strobe for self-defense and SOS for emergencies.

 The E6 as a whole is built to last from a high performance aluminum alloy and the lens is clear and scratch resistant.
 The bezel that surrounds the lens will make short work of an assailant’s throat or temple and the wrist loop ensure the light won’t get lost in the melee.
 It feels larger than its 5.4” and when the batteries are in place it has a decent heft to it.

 The Refun E6 tactical flashlight is another of our picks.
 Though the company is cagey about how many lumens this thing kicks out we did not find it wanting in any way in the brightness department and would estimate output at anywhere from 250 to 500 lumens.
 The E6 is easy to hold, easy to use, has that zoom feature we love so much and is both water and impact resistant.
 A great deal all around.